SchlossLab/mikropml/README.md

 ## License

 The mikropml package is licensed under [the MIT license](license.md).
-The mikropml logo is licensed under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+Text and images included in this repository, including the mikropml logo, are licensed under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 ## Why the name?